unfoldadmin/django-unfold/docs/configuration/modeladmin.md

     # Disable select all action in changelist
     list_disable_select_all = False

+    # Set to False to hide text for boolean fields in changelist
+    list_boolean_text = True

     # Custom actions
     actions_list = []  # Displayed above the results list
     actions_row = []  # Displayed in a table row in results list